ietf-satp/draft-marstein-satp-asset-exchange/draft-marstein-satp-asset-exchange.md

 {: #introduction-doc}

-This document presents an extension of the Secure Asset Transfer (SAT) Protocol {{SATP}} that facilitates asset exchange between asset networks.
+This document presents the Secure Asset Exchange Protocol (SAEP), an extension of the Secure Asset Transfer (SAT) Protocol {{SATP}} that facilitates asset exchange between asset networks.
 The asset exchange protocol is a mediated cross-authentication protocol for cross-network digital asset exchange.
 SATP gateways can be extended to support the asset exchange mode, enabling support for both the asset transfer and asset exchange interoperability modes through a single set of gateways.
 The reader is directed to {{SATA}} for further discussion of the interoperability modes recognized in SATP.

-The protocol uses a lock-and-assign pattern to facilitate the asset exchange, where all assets included in the exchange are locked or otherwise disabled within their respective networks before being assigned to the designated beneficiaries.
+The SAE protocol uses a lock-and-assign pattern to facilitate the asset exchange, where all assets included in the exchange are locked or otherwise disabled within their respective networks before being assigned to the designated beneficiaries.
 This process is coordinated by peer gateways, where each gateway is connected to one of the digital asset networks involved in the exchange.
 The lock-and-assign pattern is used to facilitate atomicity, consistency, isolation, and durability (ACID) in the cross-network exchange process.